GuyARoss/controller-environment/readme.md

-# SR-152
+# Xbox controller gameplay
-Over-engineered Halo 5 Guardians bot.
+Xbox-Controller .

-__disclaimer__: PLEASE do not actually use this to reach sr-152, this repo should be used for educational purposes only.
+__disclaimer__: PLEASE do not use this in live games, this repo should be used for educational purposes only.

 ## How does this work?
 Basically we simulate gameplay by first detecting what menu the player is on, then run a set of procedures depending on which screen is detected.